• Skip to main content

 Approach:

-• Set max to first element
+• Initialize max with first element

 • Traverse all rows and columns